-I was first contacted by the Forum in 1999, and then appointed chief Interpreter in 2002.
+I was first contacted by the Forum in 1999, and then appointed Chief Interpreter in 2002.
 My experience with the 1992 Barcelona Olympics was most useful.
 The most important decision was to determine the languages, the number of concurrent sessions, and the dates and schedules of all 50 Dialogues before starting to recruit interpreters.
-Several months were necessary to fit together all the pieces of the puzzle and in the end, the Dialogues were held in 13 languages, although the foursome, Catalan, Spanish, French and English, were used in almost all the sessions.
+Several months were necessary to fit together all the pieces of the puzzle and in the end the Dialogues were held in 13 languages, although the four core languages, Catalan, Spanish, French and English, were used in almost all the sessions.

-In parallel, consultations began in order to draw up individual contracts to be signed by each interpreter.
+In parallel, consultations began to draw up individual contracts to be signed by each interpreter.
 The usual compensation clause in the event of cancellation applied, but with a heavy penalty for the interpreter in case of no-show.
-A rather lengthy clause on intellectual property was also included in the contract, in keeping with legislation.
+A rather lengthy clause on intellectual property was also included in the contract, in accordance with the relevant legislation.
 Interpreters were paid copyright fees and were widely broadcast over the Internet, and live on television or on radio.
-For all the other aspects, the contract stipulated that the “general working conditions” set out by AIIC would apply.
+For all the other aspects, the contract stipulated that the “general working conditions” established by AIIC would apply.

-An operation such as this rivals many European Institutions (Commission and Parliament), without mentioning other organisations such as Euro 2004 or the Athens Olympic Games, which recruit from the same pool of interpreters.
+An operation such as this rivals that of many European Institutions (Commission and Parliament), not to mention that of other organisations such as Euro 2004 or the Athens Olympic Games, which recruit from the same pool of interpreters.
 But the Forum had luck on its side.
-Uncertainties due to enlargement pushed the institutions to exercise great caution and to recruit with less advance notice.
-Moreover, half a dozen interpreters decided to transfer their professional domiciles to Barcelona for at least six months, including several Calliope members, experienced in recruiting and coordinating interpreters, who were often assigned as Team leaders or assistant coordinators.
+Uncertainties due to enlargement meant that the institutions were exercising greater caution and recruiting interpreters with less advance notice.
+Moreover, half a dozen interpreters decided to transfer their professional domiciles to Barcelona for at least six months, including several Calliope members, experienced in recruiting and coordinating interpreters, who were often assigned as team leaders or assistant coordinators.
 This was to the advantage of the Forum.

 Ensuring ISO standards for interpreting booths

-Before we knew it, May 3, 2004, was upon us: the first day with interpretation at the Forum.
+Before we knew it, 3 May 2004 was upon us: the first day with interpretation at the Forum.
 In addition to spoken language conference interpretation which I coordinated, sign language interpreters were brought in and took relay from the Spanish channel; the debate was also broadcast on a small screen for the hearing-impaired.
 Likewise, live debates were held in an open-air theatre dubbed “141 Questions” and it was decided to transcribe speeches (in extenso) onto large screens.
-This lead to a number of picturesque incidents that you may want to read in the full .pdf article.

 The Forum in numbers